-One-of-a-kind software (fully custom or “one-off” software) is both desirable and necessary when no other solution is available.
+One-of-a-kind software (fully custom or “one-off” software) is necessary when no other solution is available.
 Unique software is custom-built for one specific purpose; it cannot be used by multiple customers and cannot be rented.

 Customizable software (tightly integrated software) was a natural development of productized custom software.
 Customizable software was an attempt by vendors to create generic applications that could be set up according to individual business requirements, specifications, and needs.
 In a very real sense, customized software is harder to upgrade, expand, or replace than completely unique software: customized applications have as much single-purpose code as they have COTS application software, but the single-purpose software is tied to both the particular COTS application as well as the particular COTS application version.
 This means that all of the customizations must be upgraded whenever the application upgrades, if it can be upgraded at all.